 Benefit from affinity beads developed by experts with 30 years of experience

-Technology 1: His-tag affinity
+Technology 1: His-tag Affinity

 Highest protein yields due to Ni-Leakage resistant beads